• Select By:

 Shadow Box 9, 2009

-"The Company of Colours" is the ninth piece in the Shadow Box series of interactive displays with a built-in computerized tracking system.
+"The Company of Colours" (Shadow Box 9) is the ninth piece in the Shadow Box series of interactive displays with a built-in computerized tracking system.
 This piece shows the live camera view constructed out of a palette of named colour swatches that can be rendered by computers.
-Every few minutes the piece automatically switches to show the live view made with a variety of culturally-significant colour palettes from computer and videogame history, including the 4 shades of green of the original Nintendo Gameboy, the eight colours of teletext, and the sixteen colours of the Commodore 64, the Apple II and the ZX Spectrum.
-View Details.
+Every few minutes the piece automatically switches to show the live view made with a variety of culturally-significant colour palettes from computer and video game history, including the four shades of green of the original Nintendo Gameboy, the eight colours of teletext, and the 16 colours of the Commodore 64, the Apple II and the ZX Spectrum.

 Voz Alta